rome/tools/website/src/_includes/docs/linting.md

 ## Linting

 We've built Rome to be fantastic at displaying [diagnostics](#diagnostics) and providing as much information as possible for you to understand and fix them.

-We don't believe that existing JavaScript linters do enough.
-More often they get in the way.
-Sometimes conventions, while making code more consistent, make it difficult to remember and work on.
-We have tried to address this in Rome with the following ways:
+We aim for Rome to have more opinions, do more for you, while being easy to use.
+We do this by:

- - Providing as much context as possible on why a diagnostic was produced.
+ - Providing as much context as possible on why a diagnostic was produced, including references and explanations for common problems.
- - Make it obvious and tell you how to fix it (if possible).
- - Offer powerful autofixes so you don't even need to make most changes yourself (via [fixes]()).
+ - Offering recommended fixes so you don't need to make most changes yourself (see [recommended fixes](#recommended)).
- - Offer autofix suggestions for scenarios for potentially unsafe fixes (via [suggestions]()).
+- Offering suggested fixes for circumstances with multiple or potentially unsafe fixes (see [suggested fixes](#suggested)).
- - Make it easy to review all diagnostics and perform actions on them (via [review]()).

-To use the Rome linter, you also need to use the autoformatter.
-Our autofixes rely on being able to modify your code in a rich way which requires being able to consistently format the result.
+- Integrating with your editor to automatically format code on save, and perform actions on diagnostics such as selecting fix suggestions or adding suppression comments (see [editor integration](#editor-integration)).

 ### Command Usage